RIKEN-RCCS/singularity_defpack/cpu_sapphirerapids/tensorflow_2.17/README.md

 # **Package List**

-The container created on May 4, 2025, for Graviton3E contains the following packages.
+The container created on May 4, 2025, for Sapphire Rapids contains the following packages.

 ```
 Package            Version